 Designing content to work seamlessly across different devices is a basic requirement these days.
 Need some inspiration for how to do that?
-Here are six responsive elearning design examples that get it right.
+Here are eight responsive elearning design examples that get it right.

 Responsive design is no longer a nice-to-have.
 If you want to reach your learners, you need to deliver content to all the devices they might choose to use – desktops, laptops, tablets and smartphones.
 And you need to deliver an equally good (not necessarily exactly the same) experience across all devices.